Obsidian's Grounded is getting a TV series adaptation

-Obsidian’s Grounded, a video game that was inspired by A Bug’s Life and Honey I Shrunk The Kids is being adapted into a TV series by the Star Wars: Clone Wars writer, Brent Friedman.
+Obsidian’s Grounded, a game inspired by A Bug’s Life and Honey I Shrunk The Kids, is being adapted into a TV series by the Star Wars: Clone Wars writer, Brent Friedman.

 “We couldn’t be more excited about diving into the whimsical universe of Grounded.
-This partnership will be one of great collaboration, expanding on an already wonderful journey of exploration and adventure,” said Tina Chow, CEO, Bardel Entertainment, to Deadline.
+This partnership will be one of great collaboration, expanding on an already wonderful journey of exploration and adventure,” said Tina Chow, CE at Bardel Entertainment in a statement to Deadline.

-The title was released via early access in July 2020 and has been played by more than 10 million players, and is to be fully launched in September.
+Grounded was released via early access in July 2020 and has been played by more than 10 million players.
+The final version of the game is expected to launch in September.

 Image Credit: Obsidian